Web Analytics

 Anya Dunham author photo

-The unique lens of ecology
+Caring for baby: the unique lens of ecology

 My name is Dr. Anya Dunham.
 I am a researcher with a PhD in Biology who studies ecology: the ways living things relate to one another and interact with their environment.
 More specifically, I work on habitats: spaces and environments that support life.